Skip to main content

 • Healthy lunches.

-• An introduction to money-matters workshops delivered by Citizens Advice Richmond.
+• An introduction to money-matters workshops delivered by Crosslight Advice.

-• Personal empowering and wellbeing workshops by Bhuti London, and United Response.
+• Personal empowering and wellbeing workshops by Bhuti London, and Love Me Programme.

 • Skills Taster workshops.
 Gardening with Kew Gardens, cooking and baking with Relish & Grace, and DIY with Richmond Furniture Scheme.